Identifying and Mitigating Privacy Risks Stemming from Language Models: A Survey: Introduction

-As LMs become larger and increasingly widely deployed, understanding and mitigating the privacy risks becomes increasingly urgent.
-We present the first technical survey of LM privacy works, aiming to clarify the progress made in evaluating and mitigating data and model leakage.
-Specifically, we make the following contributions: \begin{itemize} \item We identify the salient dimensions where existing privacy attacks on LMs differ.
-Namely the goal of the attack, the attacker knowledge, the training phase attacked (such as pre-trained, fine-tuned or compressed), and the type of model attacked (such as static or dynamic embedding models and different LM architectures). \item We survey existing attacks, and using our taxonomy of dimensions we highlight key trends, in particular the most significant gaps, and show which phases are most vulnerable to existing methods. \item We discuss existing mitigation strategies, which we divide into pre-, in- and post-processing methods; highlighting their strengths and limitations, and again identifying key gaps and demonstrating open problems and areas for concern. \end{itemize}
+As there is already a large and growing body of work regarding data privacy for LLMs, we present the first technical survey to clarify the progress made in evaluating and mitigating training data leakage.
+Our work categorises existing LLM privacy works across LLM architecture, size and development phase.
+We also discuss the emergent abilities of LLMs and comment on related privacy risks.
+Specifically, we make the following contributions: \begin{itemize} \item We identify the salient dimensions where existing privacy attacks on LLMs differ.
+Namely, attacker goals, the development phase attacked, and the model architecture and size. \item We survey existing attacks, and using our taxonomy of dimensions, we highlight key trends, current limitations and the most vulnerable development phases. \item We discuss existing mitigation strategies, highlighting their strengths and limitations and identifying key gaps. \item We conclude with a brief discussion, offering thoughts on open areas for research and areas for concern. \end{itemize}

-We conclude with a brief discussion of related issues and offer thoughts on the next steps.